Boconó Fault

 The Boconó Fault is a complex of geological faults located in the Eastern Ranges of northeastern Colombia and the Mérida Andes of northwestern Venezuela.
-The fault has a NE-SW orientation; it is a strike-slip fault and has a dextral relative movement.
+The fault has a NE-SW orientation; it is a strike-slip fault and has a dextral (right-lateral) relative movement.
 It extends over a length of 500 km.
-The fault, with a slip rate ranging from 4.3 to 6.1 mm per year, has been active since the Early Holocene and earthquakes of 1610 and 1894 are associated with it.
+The fault, with a slip rate ranging from 4.3 to 6.1 mm per year, has been active since the Early Holocene and several major historical earthquakes are associated with it.
+It forms part of the southeastern boundary to the North Andes Block, accommodating its northeastward motion relative to the South American plate.